Maaroof-Khan/Pong-AI-with-NEAT-in-Python/README.md

 The credit for the game code goes to: Clear Code - https://www.youtube.com/channel/UCznj32AM2r98hZfTxrRo9bQ

-This is my first time uding GitHub so take it easy on me
+This is my first time using GitHub so take it easy on me